-In conclusion, in a low income setting, the costs of managing P4P, of management, performance data reporting and verification are substantial and largely exceed the costs of the incentives themselves.
-P4P can serve to stimulate the generation and use of HMIS data by health workers and managers, but the time involved in doing so is substantial.
-In lower level facilities with limited staff this could divert attention from service delivery unless dedicated staff can be recruited to fulfil this task (30)..
-Whilst P4P was successful in improving 2 out of 9 targeted service utilisation outcomes, its effect on health outcomes is unclear.
-P4P may become more cost-effective with scale-up as it becomes integrated into routine systems over time.
-Further research is needed to assess the cost-effectiveness of different management and verification systems and to compare P4P to other interventions to improve maternal and child health.
+In a low-income setting, the costs of managing a pay-for-performance program, which include performance data reporting and verification, are substantial and greatly exceed the costs of incentive payments themselves.
+Pay-for-performance programs can serve to stimulate the generation and use of health management information system data by health workers and managers.
+In lower-level health facilities with limited staff, however, attention to data requirements could divert attention from health service delivery unless dedicated staff can be recruited to meet the data requirements.[30]
+The pay-for-performance pilot program in Tanzania was successful in improving two out of nine targeted service utilization outcomes, but its effect on health outcomes is unclear.
+Pay-for-performance may become more cost-effective if it is scaled up to the national level, as it becomes integrated into routine systems over time, and it may help strengthen the health system.
+Further research is needed to assess the cost-effectiveness of different management and verification systems and to compare pay-for-performance to other interventions to improve maternal and child health.

-EndNotes
+Notes

 Njuki R, Okal J, Warren CE, Obare F, Abuya T, Kanya L, et al. Exploring the effectiveness of the output-based aid voucher program to increase uptake of gender-based violence recovery services in Kenya: a qualitative evaluation.
 BMC Public Health.
 2012;12:426.